Ossy7/zhakrapro1-1/Readme.txt

 5. Stop process (some require administrative rights)
 6. View tcp metrics
 7. View geolocation of connected IP address
-8. Search for rootkit (Enter the name of the rootkit)
+8. Search processes (includes search Rootkit, find PID by process name)

 File Modification History
 Enter path to the directory where you intend to view its file modification, example /usr/share